Mason Holgate: Al-Gharafa

+Al-Sailiya (loan)

+On 10 January 2026, Holgate signed for fellow Qatari side Al-Sailiya on a six-month loan until the end of the season.

 International career

 Holgate is of Jamaican descent through his grandparents, and was eligible to represent both England and Jamaica internationally.
 Holgate was the starting right-back for England under-21 during the 2017 UEFA European Under-21 Championship in June 2017.

 Holgate said in an interview with The Voice in March 2020 that he would be open to representing the Jamaica national team, though he had not put much thought into his international future.
 However, he also said in an interview to Sky Sports the same month that he wanted to be called up to England, stating: "Everybody wants to play for England.
 When you're a kid, that's the ultimate, but it's down to me to decide that through playing well for Everton".

-Despite being born in England and his previous England caps, in March 2021 it was reported that Holgate would be called up to the Jamaica national team, as part of a policy of the Jamaican Football Federation to call up a number of English players in order to improve the nation's chances of qualifying for the 2022 World Cup.
-JFF president Michael Ricketts said that Holgate was applying for a Jamaican passport in order to play for the side.
+Despite being born in England and having previous England caps, in March 2021 it was reported that Holgate would be called up to the Jamaica national team, as part of a policy of the Jamaican Football Federation to call up several English players to improve the nation's chances of qualifying for the 2022 World Cup.
+JFF president Michael Ricketts said that Holgate was applying for a Jamaican passport to play for the side.
 However, he was not one of the six England-born players called up to Jamaica for the first time for the match against the United States on 25 March 2021.

 Holgate was eventually called up for the Jamaica squad for their CONCACAF Nations League matches versus Nicaragua on 10 October 2024 and Honduras on 14 October.
 His debut came on 10 October when he was a substitute for Joel Latibeaudiere in a 2–0 victory over Nicaragua.